 - Survival statistics for different cancer types, stages of cancer, age groups, or time periods can vary dramatically.
 People are encouraged to ask their doctor for the most appropriate statistics based on their individual medical condition.

 - As with any medical information, ask your doctor for clarification if cancer-related statistics seem unclear.

 Evaluating treatment options

 Five-year relative survival rates are commonly used as a way to evaluate and compare different treatment options.
-Although someone who has survived five years after a cancer diagnosis is not necessarily “cured,” the five-year relative survival statistic is considered a good indication that the cancer is responding to treatment and that the treatment is successfully extending the life of the individual with cancer.
-Survival statistics help doctors determine which treatments provide the most benefit to people with cancer, and whether the benefits outweigh any risks (such as unpleasant side effects) associated with the treatment.
+Although someone who has survived five years after a cancer diagnosis is not necessarily “cured,” the five-year relative survival statistic is considered a good indication that the cancer is responding to treatment and that the treatment is successfully extending the life of the person with cancer.
+Survival statistics help doctors determine which treatments provide the most benefit to people with cancer and whether the benefits outweigh any risks (such as unpleasant side effects) associated with the treatment.
 Learn about making decisions about cancer treatment.

 Points to remember

 - Because five-year survival statistics are based on patients who were treated at least five years ago, they may not reflect the most recent advances in treatment.

 - Although survival statistics provide useful information when deciding among treatment options, they should be used as only one factor in a comprehensive treatment plan designed by a doctor who is familiar with a person’s individual situation.